DioStol/Handwritten-digits-recognition/README.md

+Hello everyone,

+In this project I use Pycharm and Anaconda Enviroment in order to recognise digits (0 to 9) using convolution neural network.You can find a briefly description below for an easier set up of the program.\

-Hello everyone, in this project i use Pycharm and Anaconda Enviroment This is an usefull link to set up pycharm and anaconda, https://medium.com/infinity-aka-aseem/how-to-setup-pycharm-with-an-anaconda-virtual-environment-already-created-fb927bacbe61
+This is an usefull link to set up pycharm and anaconda, https://medium.com/infinity-aka-aseem/how-to-setup-pycharm-with-an-anaconda-virtual-environment-already-created-fb927bacbe61

 Then you should install keras library (with tensorflow backend) and pygame,  after than you should go to anaconda terminal and follow the following steps: